There for You relies on the help and support of volunteers like you to give vital assistance to people in need.

 Branch welfare officers help members apply to the charity and act as the contact person for central There for You staff.
 Branch welfare officers also have a role in promoting the service to members and keeping other officers and stewards informed of developments.

-UNISON branch welfare officer training has two stages: a short introductory online module followed by a two day face-to-face course.
-UNISON organises national courses in London, Bristol, and the North, and some regions provide training for branch welfare officers.
+UNISON branch welfare officer training has two stages: a short introductory online module followed by 2 half days delivered online.

 You can also volunteer to help at fundraising events and take part in promoting the charity to UNISON members.